Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 The course is organized into 4 main sections:
 1. Food production and consumption, world-wide
-1. Predicting agricultural productivity: Micro and Macro
+1. Forecasting agricultural productivity: Micro and Macro
 1. Agriculture and Climate Change
 1. Optimizations for Productivity and Sustainability

 The course will be presented during the 10-week Spring quarter of 2023.
 There will be one 2-hour lecture each week, on Wednesday.
 Each of the main sections will be covered in 2 to 3 weeks.

+(In the outline below, a red cirle (&#x1F534;) indicates an area where I am still looking for appropriate materials, data or software tools...)

 ## 1. Food production and consumption, world-wide